On joint weak convergence of partial sum and maxima processes: Functional convergence of

-\begin{thm} Let $(X_{n})$ be a strictly stationary sequence of random variables, jointly regularly varying with index $\alpha\in(0,1)$, and of which the tail process $(Y_{i})_{i \in \mathbb{Z}}$ almost surely has no two values of the opposite sign.
+\begin{thm} Let $(X_{n})$ be a strictly stationary sequence of random variables, jointly regularly varying with index $\alpha\in(0,2)$, and of which the tail process $(Y_{i})_{i \in \mathbb{Z}}$ almost surely has no two values of the opposite sign.
 Suppose that Conditions~\ref{c:mixcond1} and~\ref{c:mixcond2} hold.
+If $\alpha \in [1,2)$ suppose also Condition~\ref{c:step6cond} and relation (\ref{e:MW1}) hold, and for $\alpha =1$ assume further that (\ref{e:BPScond1}) holds.
 Then the stochastic process